 Nutrition Options

-Speaking of diet and nutrition, WeightWise makes it easy to get the nutrients you need.
+Speaking of post-op diet and nutrition, WeightWise makes it easy to get the nutrients you need.
 In particular, we’ve found that protein supplements are an effective and appropriate addition to your post-surgery diet.

 Consider high-quality Power Crunch Protein Bars.
 These are bariatric-friendly products.
 Each bar contains whey protein and they come in a variety of flavors.

 We can also point you in the right direction when it comes to protein drinks and protein shakes.
+Here are three additional tips on losing weight and keeping it off after gastric sleeve surgery:

 1. Eliminating carbs: carbohydrates poison the fat-burning mechanism and create hunger.
 This will make you want to eat more, and the fat will have a harder time disappearing!